mmuller88/mmblog/content/resume/index.md

 ## Experience

-Senior Cloud Architect - www.monada.co, ISR \
+Senior Engineer - www.monada.co, Israel \
 Jun 2022 - current

-- Together with the customer building awesome AWS cloud solutions
+- Monada is a startup which will reinvent of how developer are using the cloud.

 AWS Community Builder \
 Mar 2022 - current